 If you did have an accident out on the trails you may need to call for help so a mobile phone is a definite trail running essential.
 However, be aware that there might not be a signal in remote areas.
 An app that gives you an accurate grid reference even without a signal can be really useful.
 Your phone isn’t just for emergencies though – you might also want to record your route and photograph the fantastic views.

 Trail running at night, away from the streetlights and under a starry sky is fantastic.
-A headlamp gives you the chance to try a whole new running experience.
+A headlamp gives you the chance to try a whole new running experience (see our guide to the best headlamps for some good options).
 It doesn’t need to be super-bright, 200 lumens should suffice although you can get more powerful torches if you intend racing down technical terrain in the dark.
 It would also be wise to pack a torch if heading off on long or remote runs in case they take longer than planned.
 Trying to find your way in the dark by the light of your mobile phone is probably the wrong type of memorable experience.

 Once you’ve got all this kit you’ll need something to carry it in.
 A running specific backpack, or race vest as they are sometimes called, is a good investment.
 These are designed not to bounce around when you run while front pockets allow you to access items without needing to take the pack off.
 There are a wide choice of pack capacities suited to everything from short runs up to multi day trips.